-APPENDIX II..
+APPENDIX II.

-MINUTE OF DISSENT BY DIWAN BAHADUR HIRANAND KHEMSING.
+MINUTE OF DISSENT BY DIWAN BAHADUR HIBANAND KHEMSING.

 I much regret my inability to agree with my colleagues in the view they have taken of subdividing the Constituency of the Landholders of Sind.
-The considerations which have mainly weighed with me in favour of single-member Constituences are that there is less room in them for false personation and corruption than in multi-member Constituencies.
-These considerations are entirely absent in the Landholders' Constituency.
+The considerations which have mainly weighed with me in favour of single-member Constituencies are that there is less room in them for false personation and corruption than in multi-member Constituencies.
+These considerations are entirely absent in the Landholders' Consti-tuency.
 The voters are all zamindars and jagirdars of note and no suggestion has been made that these well-known men are open to corrupt practices.
-The interest of landholders is one single interest and I am not aware of any conflict between the interests of Upper Sind and Lower Sind Zamindars.
-Hitherto for over fifteen years, the Constituency of the Landholders of entire Sind has been represented by one member and we have never heard that that representative neglected in any way the interests of Upper Sind Zamindars, though he himself belonged to Lower Sind.
+The interest of land-holders is one single interest and I am not aware of any conflict between the interests of Upper Sind and Lower Sind Zamindars.
+Hitherto for over fifteen years, the Constituency of the Landholders of entire Sind has been represented by one member and Constituency of the Landholders of entire Sind has been represented by one member and we have never heard that that representative neglected in any way the interests of Upper Sind Zamindars, though he himself belonged to Lower Sind.
 If there is any conflict of interest, it is between the Hindu and the Muslim landholders.
 This conflict will be sharply marked when a Land Alienation Bill is brought forward in the Sind Legislative Assembly.
 The Hindu landholders, paying an annual Land Revenue of Rs.
 1,000 and entitled to vote in this Constituency, are about 30 per cent. of the total number of about 1,500 voters, and of the total land of the Province, the Hindus hold about 40 per cent.
-They form therefore a very considerable minority of this Constituency and can justly claim that of the two seats reserved for this interest, one should be set aside for them.
-Just as in the case of Commerce, this Committee has allocated one of the two seats to European Commerce, so that if and when a conflict arises between the interests of European and Indian Commerce, the European Commerce may not be at a disadvantage for want of representation, so in the case of landholders, the Hindu Zamindars could with justice ask that when their vital interests are at stake, there should be a member from amongst
+They form therefore a very considerable minority of this Con-stituency and can justly claim that of the two seats reserved for this interest, one should be set aside for them.
+Just as in the case of Commerce, this Committee has allocated one of the two seats to European Commerce, so that if and when a conflict arises between the interests of European and Indian Commerce, the European Commerce may not be at a disadvantage for want of representation, so in the case of landholders, the Hindu Zamindars could with justice ask that when their vital interests are at stake, there should be a member from amongst them to put forward their case before the Sind Assembly.